root-project/jsroot/docs/JSROOT.md

 More details about configuring of CORS headers can be found [here](https://developer.mozilla.org/en/http_access_control).

-Other solution - copy all JSROOT files to the same location than where the data files are located.
+Other solution - copy all JSROOT files to the location where the data files are located.
 In such case one could use the server with its default settings.

 A simple case is to copy only the top index.htm file on the server and specify the full path to JSRootCore.js script like: